nodeshift/web-application-reference/docs/development/styles.md

 However, the team does prefer the use of the [Sass](https://sass-lang.com/).

-Many of the popular front-end CSS and javascript frameworks used to create application have these processors built in, so if you are using a framework, it is always recommended to use what that framework is using.
+Many of the popular front-end CSS and JavaScript frameworks used to create application have these processors built in, so if you are using a framework, it is always recommended to use what that framework is using.

 ### General